 Ingredients

 As mentioned, this recipe is a riff on the classic Mexican Tajín seasoning.
-I had a look at the ingredients for it, and they are: chili peppers, salt, citric acid and dehydrated lime juice (plus silicic acid as a release agent, but we’ll skip that one, shall we?).
+The ingredients in the original are: chili peppers, salt, citric acid and dehydrated lime juice (plus silicic acid as a release agent, but we’ll skip that one for our homemade seasoning).

 If you’re wondering whether you’re really going to have to buy citric acid powder and dehydrated lime juice just to make some chili lime seasoning, just trust me on this one.

 These ingredients don’t just make this seasoning blend awesome, but are also just really handy to have on hand anyway.
-No more stressing if you ever run out of lemons or limes for a recipe, or use them in a refreshing drink.
+No more stressing if you ever run out of lemons or limes for a recipe, and you can also use them to make refreshing drinks in a few seconds.

 So anyway, this means we’ll be using:

 - Citric acid.
-I found this at my local Asian supermarket.
+I actually found this at my local Asian supermarket.

 - Dehydrated lime juice.
 I bought it online, although your local Mexican supermarket may carry it as well.